• Skip to primary navigation

 nags

 Pazham pori or ethakka appam, a crispy coated fried banana snack from Kerala.
-Very mildly sweet and a perfect quick and easy snack recipe to accompany hot milk tea.
+Mildly sweet and a perfect quick and easy snack recipe to accompany hot tea in the evenings

 Print Recipe Pin Recipe